Teardrop Peperomia orba Plant Care, Common Issues and Remedies

 What kind of soil does Teardrop Peperomia like?

 The best soil for Teardrop Peperomia is a loose, well-drained soil that is rich in organic matter to prevent it from getting soggy while providing the required nutrients.
-Being a semi-succulent plant, cactus and succulents mix is the best choice for this plant.
+Being a semi-succulent plant, a cactus and succulents mix is the best choice for this plant.

 Repotting

 Use a pot one size larger and ensure that the pot has a drainage hole to prevent the soil from getting soggy which can lead to root-rot.
-Check out these pots with multi Mesh drainage holes on Amazon.
+Check out these pots with drainage holes on Amazon.

 Pruning & Maintenance